-Thanks to a manufacturing and commercial partnership established in early 2022 with a large, licensed producer in Oregon, USA, the company aggressively penetrated the market in Colombia and some other key markets in the region, the largest was the Argentinean market.
+Thanks to a manufacturing and commercial partnership established in early 2022 with a large, licensed producer in Oregon, USA, the Company aggressively penetrated the market in Colombia and some other key markets in the region, the largest was the Argentinean market.
 This partner in manufacturing already accounts with GMP for cosmetics and food supplements from National Science Foundation, specifically: NSF GMP Registration Program Requirements of NSF/ANSI 173, Section 8 Which Includes FSMA and cGMP (21 CFR 111), (21 CFR 117) and provides us with a complete portfolio of hemp derived API's and ingredients.

-After securing a large and robust manufacturer for CBD and other non-psychoactive ingredients with international standards at very efficient cost, the company was able to give more emphasis to the development of high THC specialties to be manufactured entirely in Colombia.
+After securing a large and robust manufacturer for CBD and other non-psychoactive ingredients with international standards at very efficient cost, the Company was able to give more emphasis to the development of high THC specialties to be manufactured entirely in Colombia.
 Given the cost efficiencies, friendly regulatory environment, and the multiple allies across the value chain of cannabis, BBM developed a full range of API's, semi-elaborated products and finished formulas THC predominant that are currently growing.
-During late Q1'2023 BBM successfully finished one of the largest THC exports from Colombia to Australia, after an intensive quality validation, a second shipment three times larger than the first is under preparation to be exported before the end of Q2'23.
+During late Q12023 BBM successfully finished one of the largest THC exports from Colombia to Australia.